-- \4 Coffee cake (not yeast)

-- \5 Biscuits (plain, whole grain, flavored)

-- \6 Scones

-- \7 Molasses or ginger cookies

-- \8 Rolled sugar cookies

-- \9 Oatmeal cookies

-- \10 Refrigerator cookies

-- \11 Peanut or peanut butter cookies

-- \12 Brownies or cookie bars

-- \13 Chocolate chip cookies

-- 14 Novelty special-occasion cookies

-- \15 Any other cookies (two exhibits maximum)

-- \16 Cooked candy, one variety (fudge, hard candy, peanut brittle).
-Note: melted, molded or microwaved candy is not acceptable.

-- \17 Simple refrigerated dessert or salad. (first and second year members only).

-- \18 Miscellaneous food item (other than cookie).

-- \19 Pet Treats An exhibit will consist of 3 samples or 1 cup mix of baked treats for dogs, horses, etc. Will be evaluated on appearance, smell, and texture.
-Please include on entry statement card the reason for the treat such as for your pet, community service project, fund raiser, etc.
+- \8 Cookies (maximum of 5 entries no frosted cookies) - \9 Brownies or cookie bars - \10 Cooked candy, one variety (fudge, hard candy, peanut brittle).
+Note: melted, molded or microwaved candy is not acceptable. - \11 Miscellaneous food item (other than cookie). - \12 Pet Treats An exhibit will consist of 3 samples or 1 cup mix of baked treats for dogs, horses, etc. Will be evaluated on appearance, smell, and texture.
+Please include on the entry statement card the purpose for the treat, such as for your pet, community service project, fund raiser, etc. 13 Simple refrigerated dessert (first- and second-year members only).

-- \20 Table setting consisting of a theme (birthday, teddy bear, Valentine's Day, etc.) and the following must be included: placemat or table cover, cup, silverware, napkin, dishes, and a table favor (plastic ware is acceptable); centerpiece is optional.
-Enclose this information in plastic covering: name, age, theme, and menu (including appetizer and dessert).